evodify/evodify.github.io/_posts/2019-04-18-rna-seq-star-snakemake.md

 ### 2. Run the mapping

-You can run the [standard 1-pass STAR mapping](#2.1.-Pass1-STAR-mapping) and the results should be good overall.
-However, given that STAR is very fast, running the 2-pass mode does not take too long but it can improve the mapping to novel junctions.
+You can run the [standard 1-pass STAR mapping](#21-pass1-star-mapping) and the results should be good overall.
+However, given that STAR is very fast, running the 2-pass mode does not take too long and it can improve the mapping to novel junctions.
 Basically, you run the 1-pass STAR mapping to discover junctions information, then you collect and filter that information from all samples and run the 2-pass using that information.

 #### 2.1.
 Pass1 STAR mapping